Rouji/blog/content/posts/minifi/index.md

 There were footprints for Choc Minis some library, but no reversible one.
 But mirroring the through-holes and wiring them up was easy enough.
 But then, thanks to the different pin placement and the giant holes necessary for the switch body, all of the switch matrix had to be rerouted.
-Not hard, just took time.
 A surprisingly relaxing game of connect the dots, actually.

 ## Diodes, ugh
 Since the goal was to be low-profile, through-hole diodes, as it turns out, are a no-go.